adhi4d5/TMDb-Apis/README.md

 ```

 # Tests
+- npm run test

-* Before running tests be sure to create a real `.env` file in root using the fields found in `.env.example`
+* Before running tests be sure to create a real `.env` file  or No problem Automaticcaly         confirgured parameters if missing .env file.
 ```
-npm run test
 ```